 The Stacey Doukas Memorial Scholarship is awarded to photojournalism students.
 When available, awards are approximately $1,000 an academic year.
 Stacey was a student at San Francisco State when her car overturned on a Bay Area freeway and she died.
 Her family established scholarship to remember her free spirit and love of life.

-The John & Douglas Fang Memorial Scholarship
+The John, James and Douglas Fang Scholarship

 The Frank McCulloch Investigative Reporting Scholarship